Summer 2015—New student orientation

 - Toiletries: shampoo, toothbrush, toothpaste, deodorant, etc.

-- Personal electronics (mp3 player, cell phone, laptop, camera, etc.)
+- Personal electronics (cell phone, laptop, camera, etc.)

 - Prescription medication